Niagara Falls/Niagara-on-the-Lake Weddings – Trim Your Wedding Flower Budget

 Make your flowers fulfill at least two functions.
 Your ceremony flowers can serve as centrepieces at your reception, your bridesmaids can put their bouquets on the head table, the guest-book signing table or favour table.
 Also, if possible, create larger tables of 10 to 12 guests instead of eight.

 Instead of decorating your reception tables with opulent or bud-filled arrangements, think about one or two blooms in a striking petite vase.
 Select seasonal fruit from a local farmer’s market, light some candles to create a romantic ambiance, group favours together or use another alternative to a traditional floral centerpiece.

 You need to have bouquets for your bridesmaids, but do they need to be large?
 Your ceremony might only last for 30 minutes in total, so do you want to spend $500 on a floral arrangement for the table where you sign the licence?
 Figure out where you really want your flowers to bloom and then scale back or omit greenery entirely in places that don’t matter.

 Go With the Season

 While you can usually have any flower you want at any time of the year, you might have to pay a premium if it’s not in season.
-Research what flowers are in season on your wedding day and talk to your florist about those.
+Research what flowers are in season on your wedding day and try talking to professional florists like Mulgrave Florist about those.